deeptools/HiCExplorer/docs/content/tools/hicPlotTADs.rst

    file = file.bed
    title = peaks
    color = read
+   # optional boder color.
+Set to none for no border color
+   border_color = black
    width = 0.5
    # optional.
 If not given is guessed from the file ending
    file_type = bed